joebew42/elixir-playground/examples/bank_account_supervisor_and_application/scratch.md

 # TODO

+* what about separate the bank client tests from bank server tests
+* how can we describe the behaviour of a bank account process that crashes
-* add a monitor for each BankAccount process so that we can update the lookup table
+* add a monitor for each BankAccount process so that we can update the lookup table when it crash
 * understand what the notation `@name` means
-* understand how to introduce a sort of storage mechanism (file, database, other)
+* understand how to introduce a sort of storage mechanism (file, database, other) to save the data of the bank account

 # DONE